Gravitational decoherence of a composite particle: the interplay between gravitons and a classical Newtonian potential

 In this work, we extend the analysis of Ref.~\cite{Moreira_2023} to include the interaction of the composite system with a classical Newtonian gravitational potential, in addition to the graviton bath.
 While both gravitational interactions induce a coupling between the external and internal DoFs of the system, the graviton bath also acts as a quantum environment, and we shall see how the classical gravitational potential affects the graviton-induced decoherence mechanism.

 Just as in Ref. \cite{Moreira_2023}, the analysis is performed by considering four different initial states of the graviton bath.
 The most natural choice is the vacuum state, but we also consider an initial thermal state, for example.
-Throughout this work, we loosely refer to a parameter $T_{\rm g}$ as the graviton temperature, which characterises the thermal initial state.
-However, one should keep in mind that this quantity may best be thought of as a phenomenological parameter that characterises the power spectral density of gravitational noise, which plays the same role as the temperature of the usual thermal baths, but without necessarily being associated with any precise thermodynamic definition, since graviton thermalization cannot generally be assumed~\cite{Anastopoulos_2013}.
+Throughout this work, we refer to a parameter $T_{\rm g}$ as the graviton temperature, which characterises the thermal initial state.
+However, we emphasize that the parameter $T_g$ should not necessarily be interpreted as the thermodynamic temperature of an equilibrated graviton gas.
+In the present context, it is more appropriately understood as an effective noise-temperature parameter that fixes the occupation numbers of the initial Gaussian thermal state of the graviton modes and, consequently, the power spectral density entering the gravitational noise kernel.
+This distinction is relevant because gravitons interact extremely weakly and cannot generally be assumed to thermalize on physically reasonable timescales.
+Therefore, the thermal state considered here should be regarded as a phenomenological model for a stationary gravitational noise background with a Planck-like spectrum, rather than as a claim that the gravitational radiation field is necessarily in genuine thermodynamic equilibrium~\cite{Anastopoulos_2013}.
 Additionally, we explore the analogy with quantum optics and consider gravitons in initial coherent and squeezed states.
 Although a coherent graviton state is expected to be the quantum-mechanical state whose properties most closely resemble those of a classical gravitational wave, it has been argued that gravitons created from quantum fluctuations in the course of cosmological evolution should now be in strongly squeezed states~\cite{Grishchuk1990}.